dortania/OpenCore-Legacy-Patcher/docs/BIGSUR-DROP.md

 People who are prone to epilepsy should exercise **extreme** caution when using TeraScale 2 GPUs on Big Sur, or wait until the proper fixes have been found.
 :::

-::: details Stock bluetooth panics on iMac7,1 and MacPro3,1 (Resolved in 0.1.3 and newer)
+::: details Stock bluetooth panics on iMac7,1 and MacPro3,1 (Resolved in 0.1.3 and later)

 Due to the connection of the stock Bluetooth card in the imac7,1 and MacPro3,1, it can cause kernel panics when loading `com.apple.driver.CSRHIDTransitionDriver` in the macOS installer or macOS itself.